 Bringing together traditional incident response and digital forensics, skilled digital investigators are especially valuable to organizations who use cloud computing because when hackers threaten these systems, it's increasingly difficult to get to the root of the problem since there's no ownership or access to the physical servers and multiple databases can be on the same platform.2 It takes a special eye to spot discrepancies and irregularities.

-People who love solving puzzles by taking data, reconstructing it and analyzing potential risks should be a great fit for the computer forensics specialization.
+People who love solving puzzles by taking data, reconstructing it and analyzing potential risks should be a great fit for the computer forensics concentration.

 Information Assurance and Security